Solar Rebate Program

 Effective 03/04/2016: All interconnect agreements submitted for net metering will be subject to future revisions of SELCO's net metering tariff.
 This includes revisions to the tariff that may credit the wholesale rate for electricity generated onto our system.
 Effective 05/01/2016: All net metered interconnections to the SELCO grid will be subject to a monthly Distribution Standby Charge of $2.50 per kW of installed solar capacity.

 Does SELCO offer any other solar incentives?

 SELCO customers are now eligible to apply for the MLP Solar Rebate through MMWEC (see information above).
-This program offers a rebate of $1.20 per watt up to 50% of the installed cost (max. residential project size 10 kW AC).
+This program offers a rebate of $1.20 per watt up to 50% of the installed cost (maximum rebate of $12,000, up to 10kW AC of installed capacity).
 Funding is available on a first-come first-serve basis.
-Applications will be accepted through March 30, 2020.
+Applications will be accepted through December 30, 2020.

 SELCO customers may be eligible for a Mass Solar Loan through the state’s Commonwealth Solar/Clean Energy Center program.
 SELCO customers are also able to take advantage of any state or federal solar tax credits that might be available.